Mechanism design: Description

 One person, called the "principal", would like to condition his behavior on information privately known to the players of a game.
 For example, the principal would like to know the true quality of a used car a salesman is pitching.
 He cannot learn anything simply by asking the salesman, because it is in the salesman's interest to distort the truth.
 However, in mechanism design, the principal does have one advantage: He may design a game whose rules influence others to act the way he would like.

 Without mechanism design theory, the principal's problem would be difficult to solve.
 He would have to consider all the possible games and choose the one that best influences other players' tactics.
 In addition, the principal would have to draw conclusions from agents who may lie to him.
 Thanks to the revelation principle, the principal only needs to consider games in which agents truthfully report their private information.

+Mechanism design has been described by Noam Nisan as a way to escape the Gibbard–Satterthwaite theorem.
+While the theorem is traditionally presented as a result about voting systems, it can also be seen as an important result of mechanism design, which deals with a broader class of decision rules.
+Here is the quote:The GS theorem seems to quash any hope of designing incentive-compatible social-choice functions.
+The whole field of Mechanism Design attempts escaping from this impossibility result using various modifications in the model.The main idea of these "escape routes" is to modify a model to allow for a broader class of mechanisms, similar to the escape routes from Arrow's impossibility theorem in the case of ranked voting.